Financial-Times/n-tracking/docs/page-attention.md

 | target | No       | String  | Target element selector to apply scroll depth markers to. |
 | debug  | No       | Boolean | Enable verbose logs for attention events                  |

-This script will internally initialise two components:
+This will initialise two sub-components:

 1. ### Attention time
     This sets a timer for each "attention" event detected on the page.
 Attention events include clicks, mouse movement, and touches.
 The timer is restarted each time an attention event occurs.
 The timer will stop either automatically after 15 seconds or by an "attention lost" event.
 Each time attention ends the total attention time is recalculated.
 A `page:interaction` event is triggered when the page is unloaded.

 2. ### Scroll depth
-    This creates a number of marker elements at equal intervals down the page.
-The first time a marker is scrolled into the browser's viewport a `page:scrolldepth` event is triggered.
+    This creates a number of marker elements at equal intervals down the length of the page.
+The first time a marker moves into the browser's viewport a `page:scrolldepth` event is triggered.
 Each scroll depth event also includes the current attention time.

 ## More details